 “Want to head back to the street and call a Lyft?”
 I asked.

 “Or you could fly us over these,” she pointed out.

 I could, but vampires had kept their existence hidden from humanity because we avoided public displays of power.
 Still, it was pitch dark, and the nearest hotel was a good mile away.
 I sent my senses outward.
-Nope, I didn’t hear anyone else along the beach…wait.
-I strained my senses even more.
+Nope, I didn’t hear anyone else along the beach…Wait.
+I strained my senses more.

 There.
 Someone was in the caves tucked into the bluffs bordering the beach and the sea.
-If I was human, I wouldn’t have heard the low murmur of voices that almost blended with the sounds of the surf, and I really wouldn’t have caught the new tang to the air before the sea spray snatched it away.
+If I were human, I wouldn’t have heard the low murmur of voices that almost blended with the sounds of the surf, and I really wouldn’t have caught the new tang to the air before the sea spray snatched it away.

-Still, that brief, sharp new scent was unmistakable, especially to a vampire.
+Still, that brief, sharp, new scent was unmistakable, especially to a vampire.

 “Earth to Cat,” Denise began.

 I pressed a finger to my lips in the universal gesture for silence.
 Then, I leaned in and whispered, “Stay here.
 Something’s wrong,” against her ear.